Never Underestimate the Light Side of the Force

 [So Why, in Civilized Societies, Has Sexuality So Often Been So Problematic?

-Or we civilized human beings would see sexuality and the whole sacred space as good if the needs of our nature had not in some ways denigrated and thwarted by the demands of civilized societies shaped by forces other than those derived from human nature.
+Or rather, we civilized human beings would see sexuality and the whole sacred space as good if the needs of our nature had not in some ways denigrated and thwarted by the demands of civilized societies shaped by forces other than those derived from human nature.
 And often hostile to that nature.

 But how is possible that a creature would develop cultures so antagonistic as many have been to the inherent needs of the human being?